Island Health Pharmacy Practice Residency Survival Guide

 THE LEARNING PORTFOLIO

 You are required to develop and maintain a learning portfolio in accordance with the accreditation standards.
 The learning portfolio is a “collection of evidence” that demonstrates continuous acquisition of knowledge, skills, attitudes, understanding and achievements.
 It is a tool that is intended to be used regularly, consistently, and reflectively to enhance and expand the resident’s knowledge.
-Island Health residents are expected to design and maintain their own learning portfolio in an electronic web-based format (e.g. wordpress.com).
+Island Health residents are expected to design and maintain their own learning portfolio in an electronic format.
+Much of the learning portfolio is documented and recorded in our one45 software system.
+All evaluations and assessment of learning activity is documented in one45, including your learning plan for the residency, personal learning objectives for rotations, and reflections on learning activities.

 The specific purposes of the learning portfolio are to: